 Browse our Claddagh Design Online Shop for inspiration for your Irish Valentine

 Who was Saint Valentine?

 There are of course plenty of myths and legends surrounding Saint Valentine, none of which are based on fact.
-After his his highly illegal marriage of Catholics, when he had been imprisoned and was awaiting execution, he is said to have healed his jailer’s deaf daughter, who he had become very fond of, through prayers.
+After his highly illegal marriage of Catholics, when he had been imprisoned and was awaiting execution.
+He is said to have healed his jailer’s deaf daughter, who he had become very fond of, through prayers.
 On the morning of his execution he left a note for her that was signed ‘your Valentine’.
 Aww.

 The Irish Connection

 So where does Ireland come into all of this?
 It’s all down to a priest by the name of Father John Spratt, a legendary preacher who lived and carried out his work in Ireland.
 In 1836 after giving a particularly good sermon in Rome, he was showered with gifts from all of the influential figures of the city; including none other than Pope Gregory XVI.